arc-language/core-parser/PACKAGE.md

 	// ExitSyscallExpression is called when exiting the syscallExpression production.
 	ExitSyscallExpression(c *SyscallExpressionContext)

+	// ExitIntrinsicExpression is called when exiting the intrinsicExpression production.
+	ExitIntrinsicExpression(c *IntrinsicExpressionContext)
 }
     ArcParserListener is a complete listener for a parse tree produced by ArcParser.